 This course is intended for pre-service and in-service elementary school teachers.
 It covers the concepts, properties, and application of number systems including sets, whole numbers, number theory, integers, and rational numbers.
 It also covers concepts from geometry, statistics, and probability.
 Problem solving and the use of manipulatives will be used to explore the mathematical concepts.
-Pre: ED110 and depending on the student's major, ED205 or ED219 (2 credits lec, 1 credit lab)
+Pre: ED110 and ED205 or ED219 depending on major (1 credit lec, 2 credits lab)

-MA 221 CALCULUS I (5)
+MA221 CALCULUS I (5)